AndreaCignoni/pands-project/README.md

 **PREPROCESSING THE DATA SET**

-Before proceeding to my actual analysis, I have *preprocessed* the data contained in the *Iris data set* in order to remove missing or inconsistent data values resulting from human or computer error. *Preprocessing data* can significantly improve the accuracy and quality of a dataset, making it more reliable.
-This procedure makes data consistent and helps to get rid of unhelpful parts of the data transforming the information into a format that is more easily and effectively processed in data mining, machine learning and other data science tasks.
-This procedure was performed with the following function:
+Before proceeding to my actual analysis, I have *preprocessed* the data contained in the *Iris data set*.
+This standard procedure is used to remove missing or inconsistent data values resulting from human or computer error. *Preprocessing data* can significantly improve the accuracy and quality of a dataset, making it more reliable.
+Once the data are proved to be consistent and all unhelpful parts are eliminated, the information can be transformed into a format that is more easily and effectively processed in data mining, machine learning and other data science tasks.
+This kind of filtering was carried out with the following function:

 *check for null values*
 - *df.isnull().sum()* = no null values